 5) Let your students grade each other’s papers whenever the assignment requires short answers or multiple choices.
 If the students trade and grade while you go over the answers with the entire class, you are providing another chance for students to learn.
 Immediate feedback is always a good idea.

 6) Although you can always use a calculator to determine a student’s numerical grade, it is so much easier to use a grading chart.
 Laminate one or two and keep a copy wherever you might be likely to grade papers: your desk, your car, your home.

 For products that help with all of the hints above, visit my store.

 Good luck with grading your stack of papers.

 Be sure to sign up for my free newsletter for monthly freebies and hints.
-You can unsubscribe at any time and I promise not to SPAM you.
+You can unsubscribe at any time.